oracle/graal/substratevm/CONFIGURE.md

 In the example above, the first rule excludes lookups originating in all classes from package `com.oracle.svm` and from all of its subpackages (and their subpackages, etc.) from the generated configuration.
 In the next rule however, lookups from those classes that are directly in package `com.oracle.svm.tutorial` are included again.
 Finally, lookups from the `HostedHelper` class is excluded again.
 Each of these rules partially overrides the previous ones.
 For example, if the rules were in the reverse order, the exclusion of `com.oracle.svm.**` would be the last rule and would override all other rules.

-For testing purposes, the built-in filter for Java class library and Java VM lookups can be disabled by adding the `no-builtin-caller-filter` option, but the resulting configuration files are generally unsuitable for a native image build.
-For example: `-agentlib:native-image-agent=no-builtin-caller-filter,config-output-dir=...`
+For testing purposes, the built-in filter for Java class library lookups can be disabled by adding the `no-builtin-caller-filter` option, but the resulting configuration files are generally unsuitable for a native image build.
+Similarly, the built-in filter for Java VM-internal accesses based on heuristics can be disabled with `no-builtin-heuristic-filter` and will also generally lead to less usable configuration files.
+For example: `-agentlib:native-image-agent=no-builtin-caller-filter,no-builtin-heuristic-filter,config-output-dir=...`

 ### Specifying Configuration Files as native-image Arguments